 Safe environments don’t just happen, they require ongoing planning, commitment and maintenance.
 Organisations falling within the scope of the blue card system are required to implement child and youth risk management strategies which address eight minimum requirements.
-The purpose of these strategies is to ensure that organisations have appropriate policies and procedures in place to identify and minimise the risk of harm to child and young people in regulated service environments.
+The purpose of these strategies is to ensure that organisations have appropriate policies and procedures in place which assist in identifying and minimising the risk of harm to children and young people in regulated service environments.

-To assist organisations to develop and implement appropriate child and youth risk management strategies, the Commission has developed a toolkit to provide information and guidance on the eight minimum requirements.
-This toolkit will help you to provide a solid foundation for the creation and maintenance of a safe service environment for children and young people.
+To assist organisations to develop and implement appropriate child and youth risk management strategies, a suite of online videos and a toolkit (PDF, 2.27MB) has been developed to provide information and guidance on the eight minimum requirements.
+This suite of online videos and toolkit (PDF, 2.27MB) will help you to provide a solid foundation for the creation and maintenance of a safe service environment for children and young people.

 What information do I have to include in my child and youth risk management strategy?

-To comply with the requirements that are set out in the Commission’s legislation, a child and youth risk management strategy must include:
+To comply with the legislative requirements, a child and youth risk management strategy must include:

 A statement of commitment outlines your organisation's commitment to maintaining the safety and wellbeing of children and young people.